spatialmodel/inmap/inmap/doc/inmap_sr.md

 ### Synopsis

-Create a source-receptor matrix from InMAP simulations.
+sr creates a source-receptor matrix from InMAP simulations.
 Simulations will be run on the cluster defined by $PBS_NODEFILE.
 If $PBS_NODEFILE doesn't exist, the simulations will run on the local machine.

 ```
 inmap sr